Central Park is amazing, but there’s much more to New York City. We’ve compiled some tips for those of you that are planning a trip to New York:

 In the map above you’ll see that the avenues go from 1st Avenue (on the East side of the island) to 12th Ave (on the West Side of the island).
 Manhattan is only 2.3 miles (3.7 kilometers) wide at its widest point so it’s not that long of a walk from one side to the other.
 The streets above Houston Street (pronouced Howston not Hewston) go from 1st Street and all the way up to 207th Street as you go North.
 Midtown is located between 34th and 59th Street and Times Square is at 42nd and Broadway.

 Take the subway.
 Seriously, we all do it.
 Many people are afraid of the subway.
 They seem to think it’s full of criminals.
 In reality, it’s probably safer than the city streets because there are cameras everywhere.
 To add to that, it’s worth mentioning that New York is the safest large city in the United States.
 Beyond that, it’s efficient and inexpensive to use the subway.
 Save yourself the trouble of spending $2.50 every time you hop underground and spring for the 7 day pass.
-It’s $29 and you’ll probably save money even if you’re there for three days.
+It’s $30 and you’ll probably save money even if you’re there for three days.
 You’ll be surprised how fast those rides add up.
-Grab yourself a map of the subway and feel free to ask people how to get where you’re going.
-Most New Yorkers will be able to direct you anywhere you want to go and you’ll find that we’re much friendlier than advertised.
+If you decide to buy your rides one at a time, remember to reuse your card.
+There’s a dollar surcharge for every new MetroCard you purchase.
+Grab a map of the subway and feel free to ask people how to get where you’re going.
+Most New Yorkers will be able to direct you anywhere you want to go and you’ll find that we’re much friendlier than we appear in the movies.
 Another tip, refer to the subway by the letter or number not by the color of the line.

 If you don’t feel like taking the subway, it’s very easy to hail a cab from anywhere in the city.
 Find a corner and stick your hand up in the air.
 Don’t whistle and don’t yell taxi.
-Let them do that in the movies.
+Again, that only happens in the movies.
 Look at the plaque on the roof.
 If all of the lights are on, the cab is not picking up passengers.
 The cab is only available when just the center light is lit.
-When you get in the cab, give them a cross street (example: 23rd and 10th) and not an address if possible.
+Get in the cab before you tell them where you want to go.
+The law requires a cab to take you to any destination you provide them with so don’t let a driver tell you he doesn’t go there.
+When you get in the cab, give a cross street (example: 23rd and 10th) and not an address if possible.
 This conveys to them that you know where you’re going and they won’t try to run your fare up.
-Also, if a black cab tries to pick you up, do yourself a favor and negotiate the price before you get in the car.
+Try to use a yellow, metered taxi.
+However if there are no other options, grab a black cab.
+In this case, do yourself a favor and negotiate the price before you get in the car.
 Yellow cabs run on a meter and so you can’t negotiate, but black cabs charge per charter.

 New York City Anomalies